S&P Global 1200

 The Global 1200 includes companies in all eleven sectors of the Global Industry Classification Standard (GICS).
 The largest sector, in terms of weight and number of companies, is financials.
 Other top sectors represented are consumer discretionary, health care, and information technology.
 Among the smallest are utilities, materials, communication services, and energy.

-Subset
+Subsets

+The S&P Global 100 is a subset of multinationals from the S&P Global 1200.
 S&P also has the "S&P International 700", which is the S&P Global 1200 minus the S&P 500.